matters-in-media-art/mattersinmediaart.org/faq.md

 Contact a conservator, gallery, distributor, consultant and/or artist/studio that are familiar with these types of works for a recommendation based on the support you need (see  pre-acquisition summary).
 There are an increasing number of people with the necessary expertise who offer their services in a freelance capacity.

 ### How do I document the work of art?
 Documentation of the work usually includes a combination of photography, diagrams, schematics, legal documentation, Installation Specifications, and verbal/recorded accounts of the work.
+There are a number of tools, such as media info that can also assist in extracting technical metadata.
+The documentation of an artwork is an ongoing process that traces the life of the work.

 ### What should be included in archival files?
 See post-acquisition summary.
 These files will usually include a receipt for the artwork, condition reports, the invoice, an acquisition summary, the certificate of authenticity, a copyright agreement, the artist’s contact information, a commissioning agreement (if applicable), the curatorial rationale, correspondence and transcripts of an artist’s interview.